keisenbrand/Tempo/README.md

 Data visualizations:
 Use Mode endpoint to get brand data as json
-Choose mobile data visualization library to show the info (d3, high charts) Autolayout
+Choose mobile data visualization library to show the info (d3, high charts)

 To-do:
+Lower image resolution so they load faster on Brand NUX Make it so NUX only appears for first-time users
-Communicate client code to server code to add and update users + their brand preferences Fine-tune HomeViewController UI
-Do data visualizations
+Fix server code for update users + their brand preferences Add editing brand preferences to tableview on HomeViewController Do data visualizations
+Error handling

 Summary:
-Most of the backend leg work is done, the only thing left would be to modify the routing methods in the server code to accept real data from the client code, so that server and client can communicate back and forth.
+Most of the backend leg work is done — I generalized the network and server routing from the client side, so you should be able to add methods and modify the methods in TempoServer.py without breaking anything.
 Future developers will want to set up dynamoDB locally on their machine to complete development.
 Client UI shell is set up, the biggest thing left to do is the data visualizations for the home page.
 This is a fairly big task.
 Future developer will have to use the Mode endpoint to get all the brand data to be displayed, get it as json instead of a white label embed, and choose a data visualization library to display it with.